 COVID-19 Surveillance Testing

-Detect infections early with accurate, on‑site, saliva‑based testing
+Detect infections early with two-hour, on‑site, saliva‑based testing

 Protect classrooms, workplaces, and other populations